nilsbunger/parcel-browser/README.md

 Note: it's smart to inspect the json file to make sure no other STDOUT output went into it.

+# Upgrading the mamba environment

+When upgrading python or other system packages we will need to update the mamba env.

+1. Move the old environment to a backup. eg:

+   `conda rename -n parsnip parsnip-3-9`
+2. Update mamba-env.yml file with correct versions of packages
+3. Create new environment:

+   `mamba env create -f mamba-env.yml`
+4. Update python packages:

+    `mamba activate parnsip`

+    `poetry install`
+4. Update `Dockerfile`, `fly.toml`, `pyproject.toml` with new package versions as needed.

 # Github Actions